 Where to Keep Your Emergency Fund

-- Set a starter goal of $1,000 — this covers most small emergencies
+- Set a starter goal of $1,000 — this covers most minor emergencies immediately

-- Automate a monthly transfer to your emergency fund on payday
+- Automate a monthly transfer to the HYSA on the day you are paid

-- Direct windfalls (tax refunds, bonuses) into the fund until it's full
+- Direct windfalls — tax refunds, bonuses, gifts — into the fund until it is fully funded

-- Cut one discretionary expense temporarily to accelerate savings
+- Cut one discretionary expense temporarily to accelerate the timeline